COVID-19: Things To Do, Virtual Classes, and Resources to Stay Safe and Informed

 The Catty Shack Ranch Wildlife Sanctuary currently has over 40 animals including tigers, lions, cougars, leopards, bobcats, foxes, and coatimundis.

 Farm and garden providing opportunities to volunteer, do co-op farming and animal adoption.
-Educational programs available.
+Tours and animal interaction available.

 Nature Walks and Field Trips for birding, photography, hiking and nature study are available by appointment.